csiro-mlai/hackfest-ppl/README.md

 - Abdelwahed Khamis
 - …

-Welcome to the CSIRO MLAI-FSP probabilistic programming hackfest notes.
+Welcome to the CSIRO MLAI-FSP probabilistic programming hackfest notes!
+Here you will learn how to combine modern tools of neural networks and deep learning etc, with (approximate) Bayesian reasoning, uncertainty analysis and realted techniques.
+Does this solve all the problems?
+No.
+But we argue that this provides access to more of on the pareto front trading off flexibility and computational efficiency.

+Advanced case studies include experiment design, partial differential equations and whatever else you wish to bring to the party.

 ## Schedule

 Date: 22-23/11/2021

-…
+🚧🚧🚧

 ## Install dependencies